Campus Improvement Plan

 Goal 3: SAFE SCHOOLS.
 Spring Forest Middle School will ensure a safe and secure learning environment.

-Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures that comply with SB 11, and include Standard Operating Procedures.
+Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures (EOP) that comply with SB 11, and include Standard Operating Procedures.

-Evaluation Data Sources: Campus emergency operation procedures documents
+Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Staff Responsible for Monitoring: Administrators and Safety Committee
+Staff Responsible for Monitoring: EOP

 Goal 4: Fiscal Responsibility